Trevor Rich, M.D.

 What is syphilis?

-- Best: It is simple and cheap to prevent infection.
+- It's simple and cheap to prevent syphilis infection.

-- Good: Physicians can treat and cure the infection with antibiotics.
+- Health care professionals can treat and cure syphilis with antibiotics.

-- Bad: It is difficult for someone to know whether they are infected or not, and untreated infections have dire health complications later on.
+- It's difficult for people to know whether they are infected or not, and untreated infections have dire health complications later.

 Several factors can increase a person's risk of infection.
-The most prominent factors agreed upon amongst physicians are:
+The most prominent factors are: